slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Occam’s razor states that the simplest solution is usually correct

-“The world doesn’t have the luxury of waiting for complete answers before it takes action. — Daniel Gilber
+> *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber

 Think of mental models as minimum viable products.
 Sure, all of them can be improved.
 But the only way that can happen is if we try them out, educate ourselves and collectively refine them.